noelcodes/Image-Classification-Keras-cats-dogs-Project-6/README.md

 # Image-Classification-with-Keras-Project-6
-Capstone project.
-Image classification using Keras
+Image classification using Keras of cats and dogs.
+Binary.
+It seems the very 1st project for image classification for everyone is to classify cats and dogs.
+I will try on more than 2 classes in the coming commits (different codes).
+For now this is just 2x items.